ynloultratech/graphql-bundle/UPGRADE.md

 ````

 This change can affect directly your API clients, in order to make this change progressively in all
-your clients can activate the following option:
+your clients must activate the following option:

 ````
 graphql: